8 Best Golf Irons For Mid Handicappers – 2024 Reviews & Buying Guide

 Irons normally come in two different styles: cavity back and muscle back.

-The cavity back features a hollow construction on the back of the head that is ideal for amateur golfers since it offers a lot of forgiveness both in terms of accuracy and distance.
+The cavity back features a cavity (pit) on the back of the head that is ideal for amateur golfers since it offers a lot of forgiveness both in terms of accuracy and distance.

 The muscle back, which is almost always forged, gives the golfer better feel and better control to shape shots.
 Hence, it is preferred by professionals who have the skill and experience to control their ball.

-A mid-handicapper might want irons that have game-improvement features but also offer the playability and feel that more skilled golfers seek.
+A mid handicapper might want irons that have game-improvement traits but also offer some of the playability and feel that more skilled golfers seek.

 3. Clubhead Size

 Irons come is a variety of shapes and sizes.
-Professionals tend to prefer a smaller-sized club head because it allows for more touch, precision and control.
+Professionals tend to prefer a smaller head size because it allows for more touch, precision and control.

-Medium-sized clubs are great for people who aren’t total hacks but are looking to improve their game, such as mid-handicappers.
+Medium-sized clubheads are great for people who aren’t total hacks but are looking to improve their game, such as mid handicappers.

 Large club heads are very forgiving and come the closest to guaranteeing that you hit a solid shot, making them ideal for amateurs and newbies.